Bank of America Corporation (BAC) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for Bank of America Corporation (BAC) is $35.37, which is $6.56 above the current market price.
-The public float for BAC is 7.94B and currently, short sellers hold a 0.67% of that float.
-On September 05, 2023, BAC’s average trading volume was 42.99M shares.
+The average price point forecasted by analysts for Bank of America Corporation (BAC) is $35.35, which is $7.33 above the current market price.
+The public float for BAC is 7.94B, and currently, short sellers hold a 0.67% ratio of that float.
+The average trading volume of BAC on September 08, 2023 was 42.22M shares.

 BAC’s Market Performance

-BAC stock saw a decrease of 1.68% in the past week, with a monthly decline of -7.74% and a quarterly a decrease of 0.94%.
-The volatility ratio for the week is 1.48%, and the volatility levels for the last 30 days are 1.72% for Bank of America Corporation (BAC).
-The simple moving average for the last 20 days is -2.57% for BAC stock, with a simple moving average of -7.34% for the last 200 days.
+BAC stock saw a decrease of -1.60% in the past week, with a monthly decline of -8.58% and a quarterly a decrease of -3.49%.
+The volatility ratio for the week is 1.66%, and the volatility levels for the last 30 days are 1.70% for Bank of America Corporation (BAC).
+The simple moving average for the past 20 days is -3.34% for BAC’s stock, with a -9.28% simple moving average for the past 200 days.

 Analysts’ Opinion of BAC

-Many brokerage firms have already submitted their reports for BAC stocks, with UBS repeating the rating for BAC by listing it as a “Buy.”
-The predicted price for BAC in the upcoming period, according to UBS is $36 based on the research report published on April 19, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for BAC stocks, with HSBC Securities repeating the rating for BAC by listing it as a “Buy.”
+The predicted price for BAC in the upcoming period, according to HSBC Securities is $35 based on the research report published on September 07, 2023 of the current year 2023.

-During the last 5 trading sessions, BAC rose by +1.68%, which changed the moving average for the period of 200-days by -23.25% in comparison to the 20-day moving average, which settled at $29.63.
-In addition, Bank of America Corporation saw -12.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BAC fell by -1.66%, which changed the moving average for the period of 200-days by -24.19% in comparison to the 20-day moving average, which settled at $29.05.
+In addition, Bank of America Corporation saw -14.82% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading